atteneder/glTFast/Documentation~/glTFast.md

 > Note 1: Depending on your glTF scene, using the `UninterruptedDeferAgent` may block the main thread for up to multiple seconds.
 Be sure to not do this during critical game play action.

 > Note2 : Using the `TimeBudgetPerFrameDeferAgent` does **not** guarantee a stutter free frame rate.
 This is because some sub tasks of the loading routine (like uploading a texture to the GPU) may take too long, cannot be interrupted and **have** to be done on the main thread.

+## Project Setup

+### Materials and Shader Variants

+❗ IMPORTANT ❗

+glTF materials might require many shader/features combinations.
+You **have** to make sure all shader variants your project will ever use are included, or the materials will not work in builds (even if they work in the Editor).

+*glTFast* uses custom shaders that are derived from the Unity Standard shaders (and have a similar big number of variants).
+Including all those variants can make your build big.
+There's an easy way to find the right subset, if you already know what files you'll expect:

+- Run your scene that loads all glTFs you expect in the editor.
+- Go to Edit->Project Settings->Graphics
+- At the bottom end you'll see the "Shader Preloading" section
+- Save the currently tracked shaders/variants to an asset
+- Take this ShaderVariantCollection asset and add it to the "Preloaded Shaders" list

+An alternative way is to create placeholder materials for all feature combinations you expect and put them in a "Resource" folder in your project.

+### Readable Mesh Data

+By default glTFast discards mesh data after it was uploaded to the GPU to free up main memory (see [`markNoLongerReadable`](https://docs.unity3d.com/ScriptReference/Mesh.UploadMeshData.html)).
+You can disable this globally by using the scripting define `GLTFAST_KEEP_MESH_DATA`.

+Motivations for this might be using meshes as physics colliders amongst [other cases](https://docs.unity3d.com/ScriptReference/Mesh-isReadable.html).

 ## Implementation details